Sculpture in Scotland

 Among the most important survivals of Pictish culture are about 250 carved stones.
 Class I stones are largely unshaped and include incised animals, everyday objects and abstract symbols.
 Class II stones are carefully shaped slabs dating after the arrival of Christianity in the eighth and ninth centuries, with a cross on one face and a wide range of symbols on the reverse.
 Class III stones are elaborately shaped and incised cross-slabs, some with figurative scenes.
 Items of metalwork have been found throughout Pictland.
 Dál Riata in the west of Scotland was a cross-roads between the artistic styles of the Picts and those of Ireland.
 There is evidence for the production of high-status jewellery, hanging bowls and other items that indicate that it was one of the locations where the Insular style was developed, which became common across Great Britain and Ireland.
-The most significant survivals in sculpture in Insular art are high crosses, large free-standing stone crosses, usually carved in relief with patterns, biblical iconography and occasionally inscriptions.
+The most significant survivals in sculpture in Insular art are high crosses, large free-standing stone crosses, usually carved in relief with patterns, biblical iconography and occasionally, inscriptions.
 Viking art avoided naturalism, favouring stylised animal motifs to create its ornamental patterns and later ribbon-interlace and plant motifs became fashionable.
-In the late Middle Ages examples of sculpture are extant as part of church architecture and a small number of significant crafted items have also survived.
+In the late Middle Ages, examples of sculpture are extant as part of church architecture and a small number of significant crafted items have also survived.
 These include highly decorated sacrament houses, carving and monumental effigies.
 The greatest group of surviving sculptures from this period are from the West Highlands, beginning in the fourteenth century on Iona under the patronage of the Lordship of the Isles.
 There are also examples of carved chests and chess pieces.

 Scotland's ecclesiastical art paid a heavy toll as a result of Reformation iconoclasm, with the almost total loss of medieval religious sculpture.
 The tradition of stone and wood carving continued in royal palaces, the great houses of the nobility and even the humbler homes of lairds and burgesses.
 From the seventeenth century, there was elaborate use of carving in carved pediments, fireplaces, heraldic arms and classical motifs.
 Plasterwork also began to be used, often depicting flowers and cherubs.
 Many grand tombs for Scottish nobles were situated in Westminster Abbey, rather than in Scottish churches, but there are a few examples as fine as those in England.
 As in England, sculpture was dominated by foreign professionals.
 After the Acts of Union in 1707 there was very little patronage for large and expensive works of art in Scotland.
 The development of the Grand Tour led to the buying of artistic works including sculpture and interest in classical and Renaissance styles and Scots became the major figures in the trade in antique sculpture.
-With the growth of civic development there was an increasing demand for public statuary and the portrait bust also became popular.
-Commissions of new statuary tended to in relatively cheap lead and even more economical painted or gilded plaster.
+With the growth of civic development, there was an increasing demand for public statuary and the portrait bust also became popular.
+Commissions of new statuary tended to be in relatively cheap lead and even more economical painted or gilded plaster.
 From the late eighteenth century there are a handful of examples of work from Scottish artists.